 August 3: Special leadership session is held in San Diego to address the rumored takeover of the IBT by the US Department of Justice.

-September 15: 5000 Teamsters meet is Cincinnati to develop a plan of action to thwart a federal takeover of the IBT, a grassroots movement against takeover continues after the meeting.
+September 15: 5000 Teamsters meet in Cincinnati to develop a plan of action to thwart a federal takeover of the IBT; a grassroots movement against takeover continues after the meeting.

 October: GEB votes to re-affiliate with the AFL-CIO.

 IBT announces a boycott of Shell Oil for its role in maintaining apartheid in South Africa.